freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-regular-expressions-by-building-a-password-generator/6564d2eeb36ebe7dd9bd1ee9.md

 # --description--

 Add a third tuple to the `constraints` list.
-Use `uppercase` as the first item and a regex pattern that matches a single uppercase letter as the second item.
+Use the `uppercase` parameter as the first item and a regex pattern that matches a single uppercase letter as the second item.

 # --hints--